apex/up/docs/04-configuration.md

 ## Cross-Origin Resource Sharing

 CORS is a mechanism which allows requests originating from a different host to make requests to your API.
-Several options are available to restrict this access, however to enable CORS for everyone all you need is to add:
+Several options are available to restrict this access, if the defaults are appropriate simply enable it as shown below.

 ```json
 {